 Although HIV and AIDS can be controlled after the development of highly active antiretroviral therapy (HAART), there is still no cure or absolute prophylaxis.

-We are comprehensively promoting fundamental, clinical, epidemiological HIV/AIDS research fully attentive in regard to human rights, social, and medical perspectives.
+We are promoting broad research in the field of clinical medicine, basic medicine, and public health in order to inhibit the spread of infection and to improve the quality of appropriate medical care.